 - Unsalted Butter.
 You can substitute butter for margarine or another plant-based alternative.

 - Eggs.
 Eggs bind and hold the dough together.
 They are also the reason behind the fluffy texture.
-However, if you want to make them egg-free you can use flax egg instead.
+However, if you want to make them egg-free you can use flax eggs instead.
 Simply mix ¼ cup water + 1 Tbsp. ground flaxseed and let it thicken for about 5 minutes.
 This is equal to one egg.

 - Apple Cider Vinegar or Lemon Juice.
-The acid acts as a dough enhancer
+The acid acts as a dough enhancer.

-Here is how to make these Gluten-Free Dinner Rolls
+🥣 How to make these Gluten-Free Dinner Rolls

 STEP 1 - MAKE THE DOUGH

-Warm the milk to 110°F-115°F. I use a thermometer to check the temperature.
+In the mixing bowl of your electric mixer, mix gluten-free flour, instant yeast, sugar, and salt.
+Warm the milk to 110°F-115°F. It’s best to use a thermometer to check the temperature.
 If your milk is too hot it will kill the yeast.
 Pour warm milk over the yeast.
+Add the softened butter, eggs, and apple cider vinegar to the bowl and mix until fully combined (2-3 minutes).

 STEP 2 - SHAPE THE ROLLS

-Using an ice cream scoop place the dough balls into the pans.
-Spray your ice cream scoop with gluten-free cooking spray to help the dough not stick.
+Grease a 9×13 inch baking pan or two 9-inch square or round baking pans.
+You can also bake the rolls in a cast-iron skillet or on a lined baking sheet.
+Using an ice cream scoop or spoon scoop out the dough and with your hands roll it into a ball, place the dough balls into the pans.
+Spray your ice cream scoop or spoon with gluten-free cooking spray to help the dough not stick.
 Take a small spatula and smooth out the tops of the dough.
+Cover the pan with a kitchen towel and allow it to rise in a warm place for 1 hour.

 STEP 3 - BAKE THE ROLLS

 Adjust the oven rack to a lower position and preheat the oven to 350°F (177°C).
-(It’s best to bake the rolls towards the bottom of the oven so the tops don’t burn.)
+(I recommend that you bake the rolls towards the bottom of the oven so the tops don’t burn.)
 I like to spray them with a bit of water as they go into the oven, just to give them a bit of extra oven spring.
+Bake for about 25 to 30 minutes.
+The tops should be golden brown.
+Melt 2 tablespoons of butter and brush the tops of the rolls before serving.

-FAQ:
+💬 FAQ:

 Yes, you can prepare them ahead of time.
 There are 2 options:

-- Prepare the dough and then keep it in the fridge overnight (in a closed container or in a covered bowl).
+1. Prepare the dough and then keep it in the fridge overnight (in a closed container or in a covered bowl).
 You can then shape, proof, and bake the dinner rolls the next day.

 I don’t recommend keeping the dough in the fridge for longer than one day.

 Like with most gluten-free baked goods, these are at their very best on the day of baking.
 However, they would last for 2-3 days in a closed container.
-You can reheat them in the microwave or in the oven.
+You can reheat them in the microwave or the oven.

 Recipe